doctrine/orm/docs/en/cookbook/dql-user-defined-functions.rst

 that add vendor specific function packages, for example more math functions, XML + GIS Support, Hashing functions and so on.

-For 2.0 we will come with the current set of functions, however for a future version we will re-evaluate if we can abstract even more vendor sql functions and extend the DQL languages scope.
+For ORM we will come with the current set of functions, however for a future version we will re-evaluate if we can abstract even more vendor sql functions and extend the DQL languages scope.